The Effects of September 11th

 America The Brave

 America now stood closer together.
 We are a family.
 We are angry.
 We are sad.
 We want revenge.
 We want peace.
 A war broke out.
 Though it has been years since the event, it seems like it was just yesterday.
 I wish I could honestly say that we all changed drastically because of this history-changing event, but I do not think those words would mark truth.
 We may have changed for a temporary time because of the sadness and shock.
 War had developed and we watched our soldiers go overseas and fight.
 We were fighting for two causes, the capture of Saddam and and capture of Osama.
 But here back home, lives soon went back to normal.
 Aggravation broke out because of more security at airports and borders though it was for our protection and safety.
 Our people went back to killing our own people for their own selfish reasons.
 Businesses went back to business.
 Money needs to be made somehow.
 I kept growing, moved to a different state for high school, met new friends.
-Eventually, I had two children and developed the Single Mom Syndrome.
-I have since been working full time while saving to go back to school and raising my children.
+Graduated and then had two beautiful daughters.
+I have since been working full time while saving to go back to college and raise my children.

 America, How Have We Changed?